Leah Williamson injury update: Lionesses captain trains ahead of Euro 2025 semi-final

 Williamson was forced off after rolling her ankle during the quarter-final win over Sweden but was involved in the first 15 minutes of open training in Zurich on Monday.

+And Sarina Wiegman said on the eve of the match: “It says she really wants to play, and she did everything to recover as good as possible, and she has, so she could be training today.
+When she recovers well, she’s available tomorrow.”

-All of Sarina Wiegman’s squad of 23 took part in the session following the gruelling clash with Sweden, including Lucy Bronze and Lauren James, who appeared to be limping after the penalty shoot-out win
+All of Wiegman’s squad of 23 took part in the session following the gruelling clash with Sweden, including Lucy Bronze and Lauren James, who appeared to be limping after the penalty shoot-out win.

+Asked if she expected to have a fully fit squad for the semi-fina, Wiegman said: “That’s what it looks like, yeah.”

-Defender Jess Carter, who announced on Sunday that she would be taking a step back from social media as a result of the “vile” racist abuse she has received throughout the tournament, was also involved in training.
+Defender Jess Carter, who announced on Sunday that she would be taking a step back from social media as a result of the “vile” racist abuse she has received throughout the tournament, was also involved in training and Wiegman said she is “ready to play”.

-Centre-back Esme Morgan could have been in contention to replace Williamson in defence had the Lionesses captain been unavailable for the semi-final, but Morgan said the squad were “very optimistic” that Williamson will be involved.

-“We're very optimistic that Leah will be available,” Morgan said on Saturday.
-“She seemed in very high spirits this morning.
-I want what's best for the team, and that's absolutely having our captain on the pitch for us.
-We're very optimistic that Leah will be fine.”
+“Although it’s a hard situation, Jess is a very strong person, and she wants to move on, too, but she also felt, and so did we, that we had to address this,” Wiegman said.

+“You can’t just let it go.
+So she did, we did, and then we know that there’s a match going on and we want to perform.
+We’re ready to perform.
+She’s ready to perform and compete, and that says a lot about her and about the team.”

 Join our commenting forum